gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 ### USB Battery Charger Rev 1.2

-The _USB Battery Charger Rev 1.2_ (BC 1.2) allows devices to draw up to 1.5A on a fixed 5V (7.5W)[^eaton-usb-charging-and-power-delivery].
+The _USB Battery Charger Rev 1.2_ (BC 1.2) was a major upgrade to the specifications in revision 1.0 and 1.1[^usb-org-battery-charging-v1.2-spec].
+It allows devices to draw up to 1.5A on a fixed 5V (7.5W)[^eaton-usb-charging-and-power-delivery].
 It was developed to satisfy the need for higher currents than the default 100mA/500mA provided by USB 1.0 and 2.0.
-It is largely superseded by USB PD.
+Today, it is largely superseded by USB PD (which I would recommend using instead of BC 1.2) for new designs.

 There are some standard definitions in the battery charger spec:

+* **Portable Device (PD)**: The USB device that is generally portable and is going to receive (sink) current from the USB hub or host.
-* **Standard Downstream Port (SDP)**: The same port as what is defined in USB 2.0.
+* **Standard Downstream Port (SDP)**: Complies with the definition of a hub or host as defined in USB 2.0[^usb-org-battery-charging-v1.2-spec].
 Maximum sourced current is 2.5mA when suspended, 100mA when connected, and 500mA when negotiated.
 * **Dedicated Charging Port (DCP)**: A port that does not communicate any data, but is solely for providing power for charing (and/or operating).
-It can provide (source) 1.5A at 5V.
+It has provide between 0.5 and 5A[^usb-org-battery-charging-v1.2-spec].
 The DCP shorts out the D+ and D- lines, which the device at the other end of the cable can detect.
 * **Charing Downstream Port (CDP)**: A mixture of the above two, it both can communicate and provide power at the same levels (1.5A at 5V) as a DCP.
+Has to provide between 1.5 and 5A[^usb-org-battery-charging-v1.2-spec].

+{{% ref "fig-battery-charging-spec-rev-1.2-different-types-of-ports" %}} show the basic electrical wiring for the SDP, DCP and CDP ports defined by the BC 1.2 specification.

+{{% figure ref="fig-battery-charging-spec-rev-1.2-different-types-of-ports" src="battery-charging-spec-rev-1.2-different-types-of-ports.webp" width="800px" caption="Diagram showing the basic electrical wiring for the various ports specified by BC 1.2." %}}

+It's also important to distinguish between the following terms:

+* **Attach**: The physical process of plugging in a USB cable between two ports.
+* **Connect**: When the PD connects a `\(1.5k\Omega\)` pull-up resistor to either the D+ or D- line.
+* **Enumerate**: The initial data exchange between the two ports across the data lines.

+The PD needs to determine how much current it can draw from the upstream USB port.

 ### USB Power Delivery 1.0